Find the Lady (1956 film): Critical reception

 The Monthly Film Bulletin wrote: "Intended presumably as a comedy thriller, Find the Lady lacks wit and is only intermittently exciting.
 It is difficult to decide from Beverly Brooks' performance whether the heroine is meant to be as empty-headed as she appears.
 Of the supporting cast, only Maurice Kaufman and Edwin Richfield manage to bring any conviction to their parts."

+Kine Weekly wrote: "The picture tries to be humorous and Rififi like in turn, but sadly lacks finesse.
+Beverly Brooks pleases, despite an affected voice, as June, and Donald Houston makes the best of a ticklish job as Bill, but Mervyn Johns clumsily shows his hand as Mr. Hurst and Moray Watson flops as funny man Jimmy.
+The settings aren't bad, but the dialogue is as feeble as the plot."

-In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Neatly plotted comedy-thriller taher short on genuine humour."
+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Neatly plotted comedy-thriller rather short on genuine humour."